Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 Add a current limiter for the onboard +5V devices, create a new power rail named +5VAL for all the devices that need to be powered up even when the power is off.

+Add enable controls for the CAN bus transceivers.